Hoover Institute Carillon

 No regular playing schedule.
 For observation tower hours, T: (415)723-2053

 Original bells cast in 1938.
-Drum is weight-driven with continuous chain and electric auto-winder; hand-wound cable system was never used.
+Drum is weight-driven with continuous chain and electric auto-winder; hand-wound cable system was never used; the only operable drum in North America.
 2006: Totally renovated & expanded: new keyboard in new cabin in belfry; all bells rehung with new mechanism; original keyboard (disconnected) still in place on platform in top level of archives, next to drum.

 Traditional carillon of 48 bells Pitch of heaviest bell is C in the middle octave Transposition is nil (concert pitch) Keyboard range: C C / C C 24 There is one missing bass semitone There is a practice console The instrument was enlarged in 2001 with 24 bells made by Eijsbouts Prior history: In 1941, the instrument was begun with 35 bells by Michiels (24 bells remain from that work.)
 Auxiliary mechanisms: M30E Tower details not available Year of latest technical information source is 2015